Dobong District: Mountain

-Dobongsan (Dobong Mountain) is a mountain in Bukhansan National Park, partly under the jurisdiction of Dobong-gu.
+Dobongsan (Dobong Mountain) is a mountain in Bukhansan National Park, partly under the jurisdiction of Dobong District.
 It is a popular leisure spot for district residents.

 In addition, Dobongsan has many large and small temples such as Cheonchuksa, Wontongsa, and Manweolam.

 Administrative divisions

-Dobong-gu is composed of four legal-status neighborhoods (법정동) which comprise a total of 14 administrative neighborhoods:
+Dobong District is composed of four legal-status neighborhoods (법정동) which comprise a total of 14 administrative neighborhoods: